fbpx Skip to Content

 Wash it out and refill it with fresh potting soil.

-Re-plant the Philodendron Birkin in the new soil and water it, making sure that the soil’s damp.
+Re-plant the Philodendron Birkin in the new soil and water it, ensuring the soil’s damp.

-After this, follow a good regime of watering, without ever letting the soil get very wet, or dry out completely.
+After this, follow a good watering regime without letting the soil get very wet or dry out completely.

 3. Air Too Dry

-If the air in your home is too dry for your Philodendron Birkin, it will begin to wilt, then droop and eventually turn brown.
+If the air in your home is too dry for your Philodendron Birkin, it will begin to wilt, then hang and eventually turn brown.

-To save the plant, you will initially need to restore the moisture around the plant and on its leaves.
+To save the plant, you will need to restore the moisture around it and on its leaves.
 This means some form of shock treatment.

 Put the plant in the shower and run the water gently over it for about 10 minutes.
-You can also soak the whole pot in a bucket filled with water for about 5 minutes.
+You can also soak the whole pot in a water-filled bucket for about 5 minutes.

-After the quick treatment, it is essential to keep the air around the plant more humid.
-If the plant is in a relatively small room, you can put a humidifier in with it.
+After the quick treatment, keeping the air around the plant more humid is essential.
+If the plant is in a relatively small room, you can use a humidifier.

 You can also move the plant into the bathroom, where the moisture from the steam will keep the air moist.